-GoodBudget is a free mobile app that can be used to help you create a budget based on an “envelope system.”
+GoodBudget is a free mobile app that can be used to help you create a budget based on an envelope system.
 It is a pretty basic setup, but it gets the job done.

 Just sync your bank accounts with GoodBudget, and it will help you track both your income and your spending.
 Simply set an amount for each category, and you can easily see how close you are to reaching your spending allowance for the month.
 You can also sync your budget across multiple phones, so everyone in your household has access to the information.
 This app is available on iOS and Android devices.

-If you’re looking for a very detailed mobile app to help replace Quicken, HomeBudget could be a great choice.
+If you’re looking for a detailed mobile app to help replace Quicken, HomeBudget could be a great choice.
 This app may have the best interface of all the mobile apps on this list.
-It is clean, color coded, and easy to read.
+It is clean, color-coded, and easy to read.
 Once you link your accounts, you’ll be able to see your expenses, income, budget, accounts, and bills.
 There is also a chart that shows you how much you are spending as a percentage of your income.

 This app also offers you the ability to search for past transactions, so you can easily pull up any information you may need.
-HomeBudget is available in iOS for $4.99 (free for the lite version) or on Android devices for $5.99.
+HomeBudget is available on iOS for $4.99 (free for the lite version) or on Android devices for $5.99.

 Dollarbird is a mobile app that uses a monthly calendar as the basis for its design.
 This makes it easy for you to see when and where you may have expenses coming up.
 After you sync your accounts with Dollarbird, the app helps you track your spending and income.